SJellen/SJellen/README.md

 I study how rights, incentives, and system architecture can be represented clearly through **standards-style protocols**, **schemas**, and **reference models**.

 This repository is the **canonical working tree** for my protocol-oriented research, including RFC-style specifications, schema drafts, registry artifacts, and supporting examples.
-All work is early-stage, exploratory, and published with transparent versioning.
+All work is published with transparent versioning and explicit scope.

 ---